juregregorin/jest-environment-jsdom-13/README.md

-# jest-environment-jsdom-twelve
+# jest-environment-jsdom13

-Jest environment using JSDOM 12, which does not support Node 6 ([and will therefore not be used in Jest any time soon][simen-comment]).
+Jest environment using JSDOM 13, which does not support Node 6 ([and will therefore not be used in Jest any time soon][simen-comment]).

 If you need a newer JSDOM than the one that ships with Jest, add this to your `package.json`: